 - 2 cups semi-sweet chocolate chips

-- Set the eggs out to warm to room temperature.
+- Set the eggs and butter out to warm to room temperature.

 prepare the Dry Mixture